Who We Are

 Helen Edwards - Parent Governor

 I joined the Board of Governors in February 2020.
 I am Director of Academic Quality at the University of College of Estate Management (UCEM) based in Reading and am staff representative on the institution’s Board of Trustees.
-In my job role I’m responsible for all aspects of academic quality assurance at UCEM for both UCEM’s higher education and further education programmes and am a member of UCEM’s Senior Leadership Team.
+In my job role I’m responsible for all aspects of academic quality assurance at UCEM, UCEM’s higher education programmes and am a member of UCEM’s Senior Leadership Team.
 I volunteered to become a school governor as my daughter attends the school and I feel strongly that every child deserves a good education and should be able to achieve their full potential.
 I want to draw upon my professional experience to contribute to the school and hopefully to add real value.